A Gift of Cryptocurrency

 How can we serve you?

+Please reach out.
 We can provide you and your advisors with the information you need to request a transfer from your cryptocurrency provider, including our legal name and account.
 We can also provide guidance on the valuation and substantiation requirements for a gift of cryptocurrency.